Entanglement and particle fluctuations of one-dimensional chiral topological insulators

-From Eq.~\eqref{Evec} we have seen, furthermore, that for each linearly independent vector $v\in\mbox{ker}(\hat Q)$, $C_L$ has two eigenvalues at $1/2$.
-The same also holds for each linearly independent vector $v\in\mbox{coker}(\hat Q)$.
-We therefore conclude that for the case $N=1$, a chiral topological insulator with winding number $|\mathcal{I}|$ has $2|\mathcal{I}|$ protected eigenvalues $1/2$ in its single-particle entanglement spectrum.
+From Eq.~\eqref{CL}, we can identify the eigenvectors of $C_L$ with protected eigenvalues $1/2$.
+If $v\in\mbox{ker}(\hat Q)$, then this eigenstate is $ ^T$.
+On the other hand, if $v\in\mbox{coker}(\hat Q)$, then this eigenstate is $ ^T$.
+We therefore conclude that for the case $N=1$, a chiral topological insulator with winding number $\mathcal{I}$ has $|\mathcal{I}|$ protected eigenvalues of $C_L$ at $1/2$ per edge.
+Thus a one-dimensional periodic system has $2|\mathcal{I}|$ protected eigenvalues in total, as there are two edges in this case.

-In the general case, where we have $N>1$ types of $a$ and $b$ elements per unit cell, the matrix $Q$ is of block T\"oplitz form.
+In the general case, where we have $N>1$ types of $a$ and $b$ elements per unit cell, $\hat Q$ is of block T\"oplitz form.
 As in the $N=1$ case, we can still associate a bounded Fredholm operator $\hat Q$ with it in the thermodynamic limit since $q_k$ is a continuous, unitary symbol.
 This also means that Gohberg's theorem, Eq.~\eqref{main}, still holds.
 However, the stronger statement \eqref{main2} based on Coburn's lemma is, in general, no longer true.
-This means, in particular, that both $\mbox{dim(ker}(\hat Q))$ and $\mbox{dim(coker}(\hat Q))$ can be non-zero at the same time.
-There can therefore be more than $2|\mathcal{I}|$ eigenvalues at $1/2$ related to common eigenvectors of $D,\bar{D}$.
-However, Eq.~\eqref{main} tells us that {\it only the difference} $\mbox{dim(coker}(\hat Q))- \mbox{dim(ker}(\hat Q))$ is protected by topology.
+This means, in particular, that both $\mbox{dim[ker}(\hat Q)\mbox{]}$ and $\mbox{dim[coker}(\hat Q)\mbox{]}$ can be non-zero at the same time.
+There can therefore be more than $2|\mathcal{I}|$ eigenvalues at $1/2$ in the periodic case.
+However, Eq.~\eqref{main} tells us that {\it only the difference} $\mbox{dim[coker}(\hat Q)\mbox{]}- \mbox{dim[ker}(\hat Q)\mbox{]}$ is protected by topology.
 This implies that also in this case there are exactly $2|\mathcal{I}|$-many protected eigenvalues $1/2$ in the single-particle entanglement spectrum of a chiral topological insulator.
 Note that this result immediately implies the lower bounds which we have proven independently of the index theorem in the previous section.